zephyrtronium/crazy/README.md

 are for consideration of those who don't want to lose a gigabyte of memory, and K tests give an indication of performance when paging is mitigated.
 (The state size of LFG(273, 607) is itself larger than the typical page size for x86/64, so it may appear slower than usual relative to the others in K tests.)
+8 tests indicate the speed of generating individual values at a time, but this is not recommended if avoidable.

 An example of running benchmarks might look like: